Selma Bajrami

-Selma Bajrami (/bs/; born 4 July 1980) is a Bosnian singer.
-She began her professional music career by releasing her debut album Kad suza ne bude...
-(1998) at the age of 18.
-To date, Bajrami has released nine studio albums and is regarded as one of the most popular singers from Bosnia and Herzegovina.
+Selma Bajrami (born 4 July 1980) is a Bosnian singer.
+She began her professional music career with the release of her debut studio album Kad suza ne bude... in 1998, and has since released nine studio albums.
+Bajrami achieved her greatest popularity during the 2000s and is regarded as one of the most prominent and commercially successful popular music performers from Bosnia and Herzegovina.
+She is best known for her hit songs "Kakvo tijelo Selma ima" (2004), "Tijelo uz tijelo" (2004), "Ostrvo tuge" (2007), "Lijepe žene" (2007), and "Farmerice" (2009).

 Early life

-Selma Bajrami was born in Tuzla, Bosnia and Herzegovina, then part of SFR Yugoslavia, to a Bosniak mother, Enesa Bajrami (born 2 March 1960), from the village of Kuge, and a father, Fadil Bajrami (born 30 March 1957), of mixed Bosniak and Kosovo Albanian heritage.
+Selma Bajrami was born in Tuzla, Bosnia and Herzegovina, then part of SFR Yugoslavia, to a Muslim family.
+Her mother, Enesa Bajrami (born 2 March 1960), is Bosniak, from the village of Kuge near Srebrenik, and her father, Fadil Bajrami (born 30 March 1957 in Lukavac), was of mixed Bosniak and Kosovo Albanian heritage.
 Her paternal grandfather, Redžep Bajrami (8 September 1933 – 12 April 2013), was born in Gjilan, then part of the Kingdom of Yugoslavia (now in Kosovo), and later settled in Tuzla.

 Selma has an older sister, Fahira Bajrami (born 13 July 1977), and a younger brother, Enis Bajrami (born 12 September 1984).

 She grew up in the nearby village of Mramor, where she spent the entirety of the Bosnian War (1992–1995).
 During this time, she began performing at local festivals and venues.

-In 1996, she returned to Tuzla and completed cosmetology school.
+She graduated in 1997 from the Mixed Chemical High School in Tuzla, cosmetology program.